tmornini/http-spec/README.md

 ## regexp matching

-Expected responses are parsed for regexp matchers that allow dynamic matching and named capture for subsequent substition, scoped to the file, and take the
+Expected responses are parsed for regexp matchers that allow dynamic matching and named capture for subsequent substitution, scoped to the file, and take the
 form:

     ⧆optional-name⧆mandatory-regexp⧆